jaemin-shin/FedBalancer/README.md

 ## How to Parse the Results After the Experiment
 - Please refer to the jupyter notebook ipynb scripts in ```results_parsing```
+- Current repository only contains jupyter notebook for ```UCI-HAR``` dataset.
+Other datasets will be added shortly.

 ## Notes